Terror Unleashed

 Photos of the press conference made the front page of the New York Times the following day.

-Two of the Falun Gong practitioners that attended the conference were later tortured to death in Chinese custody.
+Two of the Falun Gong practitioners who attended the conference were later tortured to death in Chinese custody.

-Risking their lives, Falun Gong practioners in Beijing are holding a secret press conference for western media.
+Risking their lives, Falun Gong practioners in Beijing held a secret press conference for Western media.
 Most who spoke out at the press conference later disappeared.
 Ding Yang (bottom right) was tortured to death.
-Interpreter Cai Mingtao (left) was killed too.
+Interpreter Cai Mingtao (left) was also killed.

 Chinese authorities began to harass foreign journalists who had been covering the unfolding crackdown on Falun Gong.